Tinram/Linux-Scripts/README.md

 Protect a critical application from being killed first by the Linux kernel's OOM Killer.

+### Description

+The critical app on a webserver could be MySQL.

+A runaway PHP script, operating through an Apache process, triggers the OOM.

-The critical app on a webserver could be MySQL, with a runaway Apache process triggering the OOM, but MySQL &ndash; using the most memory &ndash; being ungracefully killed first.
+However, MySQL &ndash; using the most memory &ndash; is ungracefully killed first, before Apache.

 ### Usage